 the SGT.
 York Historic Trail.

-The US Army Band plays Amazing Grace while wreaths are laid at the
+The York Family members sing while the US Army Band plays Amazing Grace and wreaths are laid at the

 foot of the York Monument to honor all those who sacrificed for our freedom.
 This is followed by the